SiyungCho/seroflow/docs/transformations/column.md

 - **ExplodeColumn**: Explodes a column containing list-like elements into multiple rows.
 - **CreateColumnFromVariable**: Creates a new column in a DataFrame using a constant value provided via a variable.

-Each transformation retrieves the target DataFrame from the Pypeline context, performs the operation, updates the DataFrame, and returns the modified context.
+Each transformation retrieves the target DataFrame from the `Pipeline` context, performs the operation, updates the DataFrame, and returns the modified context.

 ## Column Transformation Classes